 Copyright and AI

-Understand the copyright rules when using AI in your studies.
+Understand the copyright rules when using AI.

 When using Generative AI, you must follow copyright law and the University’s licence agreements with publishers.